Thursday, July 3, 2025

 • Qualified teachers with a B.Ed degree will have an edge in government and private teaching jobs.

-• New B.Ed formats will ensure a better between teachers’ skills and school requirements.
+• New B.Ed formats will ensure a better match between teachers’ skills and school requirements.

 How Will These Changes Affect Teacher Education in India?